Camera

 ScreenPointToRay

-This function creates a unit Ray from a 2D position on the screen (defined in pixels).
-This position accounts for the GUI inset.
+This function creates a unit Ray from a 2D position on the screen (defined in pixels), accounting for the GUI inset.
 The Ray originates from the Vector3 equivalent of the 2D position in the world at the given depth (in studs) away from the Camera.

 local camera = workspace.CurrentCamera